cockroachdb/docs/cockroachcloud/cmek.md

 ---
 title: Customer-Managed Encryption Keys (CMEK)
-summary: Use cryptographic keys that you manage to protect data at rest in a Cockroach Dedicated cluster.
+summary: Use cryptographic keys that you manage to protect data at rest in a CockroachDB Dedicated cluster.
 toc: true
 docs_area: manage.security
 ---